Alfred Seymour

 Alfred Seymour MP, JP (11 November 1824 – 15 March 1888), of Knoyle House, East Knoyle, Wiltshire, and of Trent, Dorset, was a British Liberal Party politician.

 Background

 He was a son of Henry Seymour of Knoyle House, Wiltshire, of Trent and of Northbrook and wife Jane Hopkinson, and brother of Henry Danby Seymour of Trent.

 Career

 He was elected as a Member of Parliament (MP) for Totnes at a by-election in January 1863, and held the seat until the borough was disenfranchised in 1868.
-He returned to the House of Commons the following year, when he was elected at a by-election for Salisbury, and held that seat until his defeat at the 1874 general election.
+He returned to the House of Commons the following year, when he was elected at a by-election for Salisbury, campaigning in support of Mr. Gladstone's policies.
+He held that seat until his defeat at the 1874 general election.

 Seymour was also a Justice of the Peace.
 He succeeded in Knoyle House, Wiltshire, in 1863.